Creamy Pumpkin Pie Smoothie Bowl

-But for now, since I’m back in sweltering San Diego, I’ll keep doing my smoothie bowl thing.
+I’m a smoothie girl.
+Even as the seasons change, I’ll keep doing my smoothie bowl thing.
 Since it is fall though, I’ve got to incorporate some of my favorite fall flavors into my smoothie bowls too, instead of my usual acai bowl or berry pitaya smoothie bowl.
 This Pumpkin Pie Smoothie Bowl is everything you love about autumn flavors, packed into a refreshingly delicious breakfast.

 And the ingredients?
 Well, by how delicious it tastes, you’d never guess that it was loaded with a whole bunch of veggies!
 In fact…there’s more vegetables in this smoothie than there are fruits.
 Bet you wouldn’t guess it, though ;)

 Banana is the only fruit invited to the party.
 It helps make the pumpkin pie smoothie super creamy and it adds a little bit of sweetness as well.
 Pre-steamed and frozen cauliflower also helps add some creaminess to the smoothie, and it does not taste like cauliflower in your smoothie – promise!

 Of course, it wouldn’t be a pumpkin pie smoothie without pumpkin puree in there.
 There’s also some steamed + frozen butternut squash.
 Like the cauliflower, the squash is undetectable.
 Because the flavor is so similar to the pumpkin, it just adds a bit of extra complexity and sweetness.
 It also adds a bunch of vitamins (especially vitamin A!) and nutrients to the smoothie bowl.

 I also added a date to help sweeten things up a bit.
 You could add 2 if you prefer things a bit sweeter or skip the sweetener altogether!
 We also add pumpkin pie spice, a mix of cinnamon, nutmeg, cloves, and ginger to add those warm fall flavors.